 - Fold in chocolate chips, nuts and grate the hershey bar in with the chips.

 - Scoop the dough onto a lined cookie sheet and bake for 7-10 minutes or until the edges are just slightly golden brown.
-They may come out looking a little doughy but they will harden up fast, so DON’T over bake them.
+They may come out looking a little doughy but they will harden up fast.
 Allow to cool for 2 minutes on the pan and then move to a cooling rack.

 - Once cooled store in a covered container for up to 3 days or freeze up to 3 months.